A Mind of Winter

 Oil on canvas

 48 x 48 in.

-The painting at left, a detail from A Mind of Winter,
+The painting at left, A Mind of Winter,

 was completed in the winter of 2010 and began with a walk in Buckhorn Canyon, a paradise of Jeffrey and sugar pine, oak, incense cedar, and alder at 6,500 feet in the San Gabriel Mountains above Los Angeles.
 The piece was supposed to have been the first in a series that would take me into the woodson larger and larger canvasses.
 The second in the seriesBlind Night